weffjebster/ff5careerdaymanualAP/README.md

 **Access to World 3 is not considered access to the Void.** In a change from Career Day, the Void can indeed have tablets in it, so beware!

-To start you generate a seed with the above flags and any other flags you'd like to use, then click Starting Job in your Manual tracker to see what job crystal you get!
-Turn all of your characters into that job, and away you go!
+To start you generate a seed with the above flags and any other flags you'd like to use, then click the four Starting Jobs in your Manual tracker to see what jobs you get!
+Turn all of your characters into their respective starting jobs, and away you go!